Chia213/FitExplorer/README.md

 ## Overview

 FitExplorer is a comprehensive fitness tracking and workout management application designed to help users achieve their fitness goals through AI-powered tools, personalized recommendations, and interactive progress tracking.
-A website built from passion of training.
+Built with passion for training and now available as a Progressive Web App (PWA) with mobile-optimized design.

+**🚀 Now Available on App Store!** - Submit your fitness journey with our mobile-optimized experience.

 ## 🌟 Key Features